Why Hurricane Impact Windows?

 - Many insurance companies recognize impact windows and doors as effective windstorm protective systems.
 Check with your homeowner’s insurance carrier to see what kind of discount is available.
-According to the Florida Wind Insurance Incentives website, impact-resistant glazing and shutter protection for windows which both reduce wind damage are listed as incentives for insurance discounts.
+According to the Florida Office of Insurance Regulation website, impact-resistant glazing and shutter protection for windows which both reduce wind damage are listed as incentives for insurance discounts.

 - UV Ray Reduction

 - Ultraviolet light can cause damage to fabrics, artwork, photographs and paint.
 Our Impact Windows filter out 99% of UV rays to not only reduce solar heat gain, but also protect your valuable interiors from fading and discoloration after repeated exposure to direct sunlight.

 - Installation of hurricane proof windows can give your home an excellent return on investment.
 Old windows and doors can put a damper on the appearance of your home.
 Zillow.com research on home improvements and the impact it has on resale value coupled with energy efficiency savings found that you will be able to recoup nearly 80% of the cost of new impact windows when you go to sell your home in the market.

 - If you live near a busy intersection or highway, you know how disrupting and distracting outside noise can be.
 Our laminated glass and pliable interlayers absorb sound and are an easy way to significantly reduce ambient noise.

 - Casement windows